Target Black Friday 2019 deals: iPad and Samsung TV discounts

 •See All

-Discuss: Black Friday at Target 2019: Early savings on Apple, Nikon, Samsung and more
+Discuss: Black Friday at Target 2019: Deals on Apple, Nikon, Samsung devices and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.